 - 1. Clean the outside of the actuator to ensure that no debris gets inside the actuator during the lubrication process.
-Any debris in the bearing will reduce its life. - Remove the bearing port plug with a 3/16 inch hex wrench (Figure 4-11).
+Any debris in the bearing will reduce its life. - Remove the bearing port plug (either side, only one should be removed to properly lubricate) with a 3/16 inch hex wrench (Figure 4-11).
 Note: Some actuator models have bearing port plugs on both sides of the gearbox housing to allow for access from either side.
 For these models, the following greasing procedure only needs to be performed on one grease port.
 Leave the plug installed in the other port that is not being greased. - 3.
 Set the plug aside and keep clean, ensuring that the inside plug surface is not scratched or marred. - 4.
 Attach the thread connector of the grease syringe to the threaded bearing grease port.
 The fitting should be fully seated (Figure 4-12). - 5.
-Inject 2 cm3 of Woodward approved grease (8923-1186) into the bearing grease port. - 6.
+Inject 2 cm of Woodward approved grease into the bearing grease port. - 6.
 Remove the grease syringe from the bearing port and install the bearing port plug.
-Torque to 38-42 lb.-in (4.3-4.7 Nm) (Figure 4-13).
+Torque to 38-42 lb-in (4.3-4.7 Nm) (Figure 4-13).